ndd21/PHYS281/docs/demo-python-terminal.md

 ```

 If you add, subtract or multiply two integers you will get an integer value back.
 For division it
-will return a @(floating pointer number) (i.e., a non-integer number with a decimal point in it) even
+will return a @(floating point number) (i.e., a non-integer number with a decimal point in it) even
 if the inputs are integers.
 To perform division that returns an integer rounded down to the nearest
 integer value use `//`, e.g.,